webpack/webpack.js.org/src/content/plugins/automatic-prefetch-plugin.md

   - EugeneHlushko
 ---

-The `AutomaticPrefetchPlugin` discovers __all modules__ from the previous compilation earlier when watching for changes to try and improve the incremental build times.
-Compared to [`PrefetchPlugin`](/plugins/prefetch-plugin/) which discovers a __single module__ earlier.
+The `AutomaticPrefetchPlugin` discovers __all modules__ from the previous compilation upfront while watching for changes, trying to improve the incremental build times.
+Compared to [`PrefetchPlugin`](/plugins/prefetch-plugin/) which discovers a __single module__ upfront.

 W> May or may not have a performance benefit since the incremental build times are pretty fast.